apollographql/apollo-client/react-docs/source/fragments.md

       createdAt
       content
     }
-  `),
+  `,
 };
 ```

-We put the fragment on `CommentsPage.fragments.comment` by convention, and use the `Fragment` class exported by the `graphql-fragments` package to create it.
+We put the fragment on `CommentsPage.fragments.comment` by convention, and use the familiar `gql` helper to create it.

-> In this case, there's no great advantage in using the `Fragment` class, but (as we'll see an example of in the next section), it makes it easier to nest fragments, so it makes sense to use it in all cases.

 When it's time to embed the fragment in a query, we simply use the `...Name` syntax in our GraphQL, and pass the fragment object into our `graphql` HOC: